5G-MAG/Getting-Started/pages/5g-multicast-broadcast-services/tutorials/mbstf.md

 ## Step 3: Run the MBSTF

-If the build and install instructions from [rt-mbs-transport-function](https://github.com/5G-MAG/rt-mbs-transport-function) have been followed, then the MBSTF can be run using:
+Build and install the MBSTF following the instructions from [rt-mbs-transport-function](https://github.com/5G-MAG/rt-mbs-transport-function).
+The MBSTF can be launched using the tmux script or using:

 ```bash
 sudo /usr/local/bin/open5gs-mbstfd &